troyraen/PGB_testing/_avro2BQ/main.md

 3. write a new temporary file with the alert packet data and a valid schema
 4. read that file back in to a bytes object and dump to GCS

-This will be integrated into the `consume` module which does items 1 and 4.
+This will be integrated into the `consume` module which already does items 1 and 4.

 ```python
 from tempfile import SpooledTemporaryFile